Account Management

 Tap the account switcher in the top bar.

-Many dApps request stateful transactions—open orders, collateral, votes, NFT listings, etc. Those actions can’t originate from a hidden balance, so Hinkal routes them through one of your Proxies.
+Many dApps request stateful transactions—open orders, collateral, votes, NFT listings, etc. Those actions can’t originate from a hidden balance, so Hinkal routes them through one of your Public accounts.
 Example uses:

 Staking on Lido